titarosa/module1_challenge/README.md

 # Module 01 Challenge: Code Refactor Starter Code

-In module challenge you will build a landing page using HTML and CSS.
+In this module challenge, you will be tasked with building a landing page using HTML and CSS.
+The objective is to refactor existing code to ensure it meets accessibility standards and follows best practices in web development.

 ## User Story

-AS A marketing agency, I WANT a codebase that follows accessibility standards, SO THAT our own site is optimized for search engines.
+As a marketing agency, I want a codebase that follows accessibility standards, so that our own site is optimized for search engines.

 ## Acceptance Criteria

+To successfully complete this challenge, ensure the following criteria are met:

 * GIVEN a webpage meets accessibility standards.